Towera Vinkhumbo: Club level

+In February 2021 she made her first appearance for the Strathclyde Sirens who are based in Glasgow.
+The Sirens compete in the Sky Sports Televised, Vitality Netball Superleague and she signed for the whole year.
+However because of COVID-19 the team were playing matches without any spectators.
+During the 2021 season she was said to be the fifth best Netball player tying with Samantha Wallace of Trinidad and Tobago in a poll by Netball Scoop.

 Malawi

 Vinkhumbo represented Malawi at the 2010, 2014 and 2018 Commonwealth Games and at the 2011, 2015 and 2019 Netball World Cups.
 At the 2018 Commonwealth Games she helped Malawi defeat New Zealand 57–53.
 Vinkhumbo was also a member of the Malawi team that finished third at the 2016 Fast5 Netball World Series.

 Football

 Club level

 In an interview with The Nation, Vinkhumbo recalls playing football with and against her sisters.
 Lucy Vinkhumbo played for Super Queens while Towera, Salome and Tamara Vinkhumbo all played for Mbawala Bush Bucks.
 When selected to play for Malawi in the 2019 COSAFA Women's Championship and in 2020 Summer Olympics qualifiers, Towera and Salome Vinkhumbo were playing for Blantyre Zero.

 Malawi

 Vinkhumbo originally played for Malawi in the early 2000s.
 Some reports suggest that she was a young as 10 or 14 when she made her senior debut.
 She went on to represent Malawi in COSAFA Women's Championship tournament and in Africa Women Cup of Nations qualifiers.
 However in 2006 she lost her place in the team and she subsequently focused on her netball career.
 Thirteen years later she would make a comeback with the national team.

 In July 2019 Vinkhumbo represented Malawi in both the 2019 Netball World Cup and at the 2019 COSAFA Women's Championship.
 The two sisters also played for Malawi in 2020 Summer Olympics qualifiers.